mihaiconstantin/powerly/README.md

 - to install from CRAN run `install.packages("powerly")`
 - to install the latest version from GitHub run `devtools::install_github("mihaiconstantin/powerly")`

+Note. *The package is currently pending approval on CRAN.
+This note will be removed once the package is accepted.*

 ---

 ## Example